-As more polymer clay varieties become available including realistic-looking metallics and faux stone, super lightweight or perpetually flexible clays, and even translucent clay—more artisan jewelers are discovering clay’s potential and making gallery-quality clay jewelry.
+As more polymer clay varieties become available, more artisan jewelers are discovering clay’s potential and making gallery-quality clay jewelry.
 New polymer clay tools are readily available, too, including findings that are created specifically for use with polymer clay.
 Because it’s so easily modeled and molded, polymer clay can become any shape or object you need it to be and takes texture like a dream.
 It’s durable when it’s cured and sealed, and with a color palette that puts the Crayola big box of 64 to shame, polymer clay is ideal for jewelry making.

 5 Basic Polymer Clay Jewelry Techniques

 Polymer clay must be conditioned to soften the clay and make it easier to work with.
 To condition clay, knead it with your hands to warm it and then flatten it until it’s thin enough to pass through a clay-dedicated pasta machine.
 Folding and passing polymer clay through a pasta machine repeatedly, raising the setting each time, conditions clay beautifully and prepares it for making polymer clay jewelry.
 If you don’t have a pasta machine or prefer not to use one, you can condition polymer clay by hand and with a rolling pin, folding and rerolling it repeatedly.
 Add heat with a hair dryer or heat lamp to relax the clay and make it easier to condition.
-Polymer clay expert Lisa Pavelka recommends conditioning light polymer clay colors first and then the darker ones; clean your hands between colors with baby wipes to prevent cross-contamination of colors between clays.
+Polymer clay expert Lisa Pavelka recommends conditioning light polymer clay colors first and then the darker ones.
+Clean your hands between colors with baby wipes to prevent cross-contamination of colors between clays.

 Forming and Shaping

 This is the fun part.
-You can carve clay, ruffle it, weave it, mold it … layer it, texture it, stamp it, coil it.
-Anything goes!
+You can carve clay, ruffle it, weave it, mold it, layer it, texture it, stamp it, coil it … anything goes, really!
 Ceramic tiles and wax paper are ideal surfaces on which to work with polymer clay.
 One of the most creative polymer-clay techniques is caning, which creates designs in snakes or logs of clay by rolling logs of different clay colors and arranging them in a particular way.
-Cane slices show off those designs, such as flowers, stars, bull’s-eyes, or random colorful patterns—even animals and faces.
+Cane slices show off those designs, such as flowers, stars, bull’s-eyes or random colorful patterns – even animals and faces.

 To harden and preserve your polymer clay jewelry creations, cure clay in a clay-dedicated small toaster oven (this will be one of your most important polymer clay tools).
 Bake the clay on parchment paper on cardboard or on a ceramic tile.
 Note that curing clay directly on metal will create shiny spots on it.
-Preheat the oven to 250° F first, and then cure your polymer clay pieces for 30 to 60 minutes between 250° and 265° F. Note: Polymer clay can melt and/or release toxic smoke if its temperature goes above 265° F. Make sure you have a good oven thermometer for a temperature gauge (don’t rely on the oven’s setting to tell you the temperature) and watch it carefully; also always work in an area with good ventilation.
+Preheat the oven to 250° F first, and then cure your polymer clay pieces for 30 to 60 minutes between 250° and 265° F. Note: Polymer clay can melt and/or release toxic smoke if its temperature goes above 265° F. Make sure you have a good oven thermometer for a temperature gauge (don’t rely on the oven’s setting to tell you the temperature) and watch it carefully.
+Also, always work in an area with good ventilation.